 Programming Documents with Haml

 Haml is an templating language for writing HTML.
-Over the past decade the capabilities of HTML+CSS have become good enough for nearly everything: letters, my resume, pages on this site, even forms.
+Over the past decade the capabilities of HTML+CSS have become good enough for nearly any kind of document to be rendred in a Web browser.

 Haml combines a set of valuable features: